RTBHOUSE/big-bang-py/README.md

 - If you want to get inspired, [Awesome README](https://github.com/matiassingers/awesome-readme#articles) is a nice place dig.

 - The recommended format of README is [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 It is simple, powerful & popular, making it a perfect choice.

+## Continuous Integration - Kill Bugs Fast

+- Volumes have been written about what is and how to do Continuous Integration (along with Continuous Delivery and Deployment).
+But the most important element of it all is to **verify each check-in by an automated tool in order to detect problems early.**

+- **In the short, medium and long-term CI will save you tons of blood & tears.
+You will also sleep better at night.**

+    - Keeping it more serious, CI will lift a lot of mental burden from your head.
+You cannot assume that every contributor has correctly configured pre-commit Git hook.
+You cannot assume everyone will remember to test and lint.
+You cannot even trust yourself, because sooner or later you will also forget.
+That is why you hire CI, to have your project's back.

+- **For the above and many other reasons, always run CI on your hosting service for version control** (GitHub, GitLab, Bitbucket, etc.).

+- There are numerous CI tools, both closely related to your hosting service (like Bitbucket Pipelines or GitLab CI/CD) as well as platform-independent ones (like Jenkins or Circle CI).
+Choose whatever floats your boat.

+- **Given what to check during CI, at least run the tests to double-check they pass.** Some other ideas:

+    - Iron the new code with your linters of choice.

+    - Test if the project still builds correctly.